2devs-team/reactter/README.md

 ## Difference between Signal and UseState

-Both `UseState` and `Signal` represent a state (`ReactterState`).
+Both `UseState` and `Signal` represent a state (`RtState`).
 However, it possesses distinct features that set them apart.

-`UseState` is a `ReactterHook`, giving it the unique ability to be extended and enriched with new capabilities, which sets it apart from `Signal`.
+`UseState` is a `RtHook`, giving it the unique ability to be extended and enriched with new capabilities, which sets it apart from `Signal`.

 In the case of `UseState`, it necessitates the use of the `value` attribute whenever state is read or modified.
 On the other hand, `Signal` streamlines this process, eliminating the need for explicit `value` handling, thus enhancing code clarity and ease of understanding.

-In the context of Flutter, when implementing `UseState`, it is necessary to expose the parent class containing the state to the widget tree via a `ReactterProvider` or `ReactterComponent`, and subsequently access it through `BuildContext`.
-Conversely, with `Signal`, which is inherently reactive, you can conveniently employ `ReactterWatcher`.
+In the context of Flutter, when implementing `UseState`, it is necessary to expose the parent class containing the state to the widget tree via a `RtProvider` or `RtComponent`, and subsequently access it through `BuildContext`.
+Conversely, with `Signal`, which is inherently reactive, you can conveniently employ `RtSignalWatcher`.

 It's important to note that while `Signal` offers distinct advantages, particularly for managing global states and enhancing code readability, it can introduce potential antipatterns and may complicate the debugging process.
 Nevertheless, these concerns are actively being addressed and improved in upcoming versions of the package.